aleckov/Run-and-Gun-Platformer/README.md

 ## Compilation Instructions

-To build the game, download SFML 2.4.2 for your OS from the [official SFML website](https://www.sfml-dev.org/download.php).
-Place the SFML/ folder with all the .hpp files into include/.
+Install SFML on your system by following the instructions on the [official SFML website](https://www.sfml-dev.org/tutorials/2.5/start-linux.php#installing-sfml).

 Compile the program by entering "make" into the terminal.

-Compilation on a Windows machine might require the use of the MinGW software.
-If you are using MinGW, copy the .dll files from  SFML-2.4.2/bin to C:\MinGW\bin.
-You must also edit the makefile to include the path to where you installed SFML.

 ## Acknowledgements